 The Structural Difference That Matters

 The key distinction is structural.
-A true digital document an issuer generated PDF from a bank portal, a government-issued identity file, or a digitally signed income certificate carries embedded metadata, structural layers, and traceable properties.
+A true digital document, not an issuer-generated PDF from a bank portal, a government-issued identity file, or a digitally signed income certificate, carries embedded metadata, structural layers, and traceable properties.
 A screenshot PDF, by contrast, is simply an image wrapped inside a PDF container.

 Why Screenshot PDF Fraud Breaks KYC Verification at the Root